 “If we’re spending all this money on fossil fuel and we’re just smoking it, we’re just wasting it, why don’t we take that money and put it into capital where we can make our own fuels?”

 Larry Marshall, the CSIRO chief executive, did his interview a few days later on Australia’s competitive position in a carbon-efficient export economy.
-Martin Green at UNSW talked in front of the rooftop array that was the first commercial install of his PERC photovoltaic cell:
+Martin Green at UNSW talked in front of the rooftop array that was the first commercial install of his PERC photovoltaic cell.

 Yoshinori Kanehana, the chairman of Kawasaki, did his in Kobe Port on Suiso Frontier, the world-first liquefied hydrogen carrier Kawasaki had built with Australian and Japanese government support.
 Shoichiro Watanabe, the CTO of Panasonic Energy, did his in Osaka on the supply chain mismatch sitting underneath the battery transition: